 Other mental health conditions that people might experience include:

 These can complicate the diagnosis.

-It can take time to receive a correct diagnosis of bipolar disorder, as a doctor may identify one of these conditions, or a personality disorder, instead.
+It can take time to receive a correct diagnosis of bipolar disorder.
+A doctor may identify one of bipolar disorder’s comorbidities or a personality disorder instead.

 If the person experiences psychosis, this can sometimes lead to a misdiagnosis of schizophrenia, a mental health disorder marked by persistent hallucinations and delusions.